SFDO-Community/Summit-Events-App/docs/scatch-org-creation.md

 4. Click "Register My Salesforce Site Domain"

 ## Automate the Rest of the Site Setup
-If you are spinning up a **scratch org for development** setup just became easy for you.
+If you are spinning up a **scratch org for development purposes** then setup just got easier for you.
 Just enter the following command:

 ```bash
 cci flow run config_site --org <org_name>